Alfonso de Portago: Personal life

 In 1949, when he was only twenty, Portago married American former model Carroll McDaniel (by whom he had two children).
 McDaniel was several years older than Portago and they barely knew each other.
 She subsequently married the philanthropist Milton Petrie.
 One of Portago's daughters is photographer Andrea Portago, who was on the June 1977 cover of Andy Warhol's Interview magazine.
-His son, Anthony (1954–1990), was a stockbroker who married in 1973 (and divorced in 1978) Sorbonne-educated society fundraiser and costume and set designer Barbara, daughter of German nobleman Henrik von Schlubach, partner in Schlubach Exporting and Importing Company in Hamburg.
-His ex-wife Florence Van der Kemp (née Harris), was president of the Versailles-Claude Monet Foundation in New York and daughter of the late Rear Admiral Frederic R. Harris, of Washington and New York.
+His son, Anthony (1954–1990), was a stockbroker who married in 1973 (and divorced in 1978) Sorbonne-educated society fundraiser and costume and set designer Barbara de Portago (née Schlubach), daughter of German financier Henrik Schlubach, partner in Schlubach Exporting and Importing Company in Hamburg.
+Barbara's mother Florence van der Kemp (née Harris), was president of the Versailles-Claude Monet Foundation in New York and daughter of the late Rear Admiral Frederic R. Harris, of Washington and New York.
 Her stepfather, Gérald van der Kemp, was a curator who restored the Palace of Versailles.
 Barbara de Portago subsequently married, in 1984, actor and playwright Jason Harrison Grant; after their divorce she married in 1991 (divorced 1994) investment banker William James Tapert.

 Supposedly, Carroll McDaniel and Alfonso de Portago were in the process of getting a divorce so he could legitimize his invalid Mexican marriage to fashion model Dorian Leigh (who had already aborted their first pregnancy in 1954 and then gave birth to their son Kim on 27 September 1955).
 Leigh was eleven years his senior.
 However, Portago was also dating actress Linda Christian, actor Tyrone Power's ex-wife.